 Revenue recognition.
-The Company generally recognizes revenue upon shipment of product and/or performance of a service, such as installation or training.
+The Company generally recognizes revenue upon shipment of product and/or performance of a_service, such as installation or training.
 Revenue is recognized if persuasive evidence of an arrangement exists, the sales price is fixed or determinable, customer acceptance has occurred, collectibility is reasonably assured and title and risk of loss have passed to the customer.
 The Company has no obligations to customers after the date products are shipped or installed, if applicable, other than pursuant to warranty obligations and service or maintenance contracts.
 The Company provides for the estimated costs to fulfill customer warranty obligations upon the recognition of the related revenue.
 The Company provides for the estimated amount of future returns upon shipment of products or installation, if applicable, based on historical experience.
 While product returns and warranty costs have historically not been significant, they have been within our expectations and the provisions established, however, there is no assurance that we will continue to experience the same return rates and warranty repair costs that we have in the past.
-Any significant increase in product returns or increased costs materialize.
+Any significant increase in product return rates or a significant increase in the cost to repair our products could have a material adverse impact on our operating results for the period or periods in which such returns or increased costs materialize.

 The Company makes estimates evaluating its allowance for doubtful accounts.
-On an ongoing basis, the Company monitors collection issues that we have identified.
-While such credit losses have historically not been significant, they have been within our expectations and the provisions extracted and any specific customer collection issues that we have identified.
-While such credit losses have historically not been significant, they have been within our expectations and the provisions established, however, there is no assurance that we have identified.
-While such credit losses have historically not been significant, they have been within our expectations and the provisions established, however, there is no assurance that we will continue to experience the same credit loss rates that we have in the
+On an ongoing basis, the Company monitors collections and payments from its customers and maintains a provision for estimated credit losses based upon our historical experience and any specific customer collection issues that we have identified.
+While such credit losses have historically not been significant, they have been within our expectations and the provisions established, however, there is no assurance that we will continue to experience the same credit loss rates that we have in the past.
+A significant change in the liquidity or financial position of our customers could have a material adverse impact on the collectibility of our accounts receivable and our future operating results.